Defining Mock API Endpoints to Handle HTTP Requests

 4. Path (required)

 Headers, Query Parameters and Request Body are optional.
-An API Endpoint can be created with or without them.
+A mock API endpoint can be created with or without them.

-However, every API Endpoint must have a Path defined
+However, every mock API endpoint must have a Path defined

 Path